-Clubs
+Clubs and Events

-- Complete a register of attendance, inclusive of parent/personal attendants. - Club personnel to wear masks. - Provide hand sanitiser for members and encourage people to bring their own as good hygiene practice. - Provide a bin for the disposal of any PPE equipment after activity. - Establish a designated area/areas in your venue for individual players to transfer into their playing chair and keep belongings, 2m distanced from the next area. - Allocate a specific area for the use of a club hoist for operation away from others.
+- Complete a register of attendance, inclusive of parent/personal attendants. - All personnel to wear masks. - Provide hand sanitiser for members and encourage people to bring their own as good hygiene practice. - Provide a bin for the disposal of any PPE equipment after activity. - Establish a designated area/areas in the venue for individual players to transfer into their playing chair and keep belongings, 2m distanced from the next area. - At events, whether designated areas for participating teams are provided as separate rooms or floor spaces, adequate signage must be used to avoid the possibility of inappropriate mixing. - Allocate a specific area for the use of a club hoist for operation away from others.
 It should also be disinfected between uses. - Club equipment and club chairs should only be manoeuvred by club coaches into the venue, wearing gloves.
-Chairs should then only be manoeuvred by club coaches again once the player has left the venue. - If club equipment, i.e. chairs, are used by more than one player, the chair must be wiped down before it is used by another player. - See Appendix C for the background and guidance on the use of aerosol generating procedure equipment. - A recent BMJ (British Medical Journal) report has indicated that NIV and cough assist equipment should not be attributed as "aerosol generating procedures", there being no excessive aerosol generation over normal breathing or coughing whilst wearing a mask.
+Chairs should then only be manoeuvred by club coaches again once the player has left the venue. - If club equipment, i.e. chairs, are used by more than one player, the chair must be wiped down before it is used by another player. - If a venue being used, is a public sports centre then use measures to avoid mixing with the public.
+For example; have separate entrance/exit, stagger start and finish times to allow potential Covid aerosols to disperse, do not use communal areas. - Ventilation shall be used to disperse aerosols as much as practicably possible.
+This may be by the use of extractions fans or opening doors and windows.
+In cold weather, ventilation can be used alternately with heating, but the absence of all ventilation must be agreed with the players.

+- Non-essential individuals shall not attend training sessions or events. - For teams that stay overnight in hotels at multi-day events, try to maintain the main Covid mitigations - See Appendix C for the background and guidance on the use of aerosol generating procedure equipment. - A recent BMJ (British Medical Journal) report has indicated that NIV and cough assist equipment should not be attributed as "aerosol generating procedures", there being no excessive aerosol generation over normal breathing or coughing whilst wearing a mask.
 Public Health England has been told and advised to withdraw the current guidance in care environments, from which The WFA has used as reference guidance.
 As such, adherence to Appendix C is discretionary for clubs and events.